Clients benefit from our intimate knowledge of the evolving new ADR infrastructure.

 Delaware’s primary litigation venues—the Court of Chancery for matters in equity and the Superior Court for matters of law—are together widely regarded as the best and most effective business court system in the country.
 Central to the courts’ effectiveness is the Delaware Uniform Arbitration Act (DUAA), which allows the enforcement of private arbitration agreements and the appointment of arbitrators in the absence of formal arbitration agreements.

-In fact, our attorneys played key roles in the development of the Delaware Rapid Arbitration Act (DRAA), a highly specialized arbitration statute that offers entities the option of exceptionally streamlined arbitration proceedings.
-The DRAA, signed by Delaware Governor Jack Markell in April 2015, provides for broad powers for the arbitrator, ready confirmation, and limited appeal directly to the Delaware Supreme Court.
+Enacted in April 2015, the DRAA provides for broad powers for the arbitrator, ready confirmation, and limited appeal directly to the Delaware Supreme Court.
 Intended for sophisticated business parties, the DRAA offers a framework for completing an arbitration in as little as 120 days.
-For an in-depth discussion of the DRAA, please visit http://www.rlf.com/DRAA.

 In addition to ADR proceedings in Delaware state and federal courts, our lawyers have appeared in proceedings of the American Arbitration Association and the International Chamber of Commerce.
 We are experienced in formal ADR proceedings, and have also conducted negotiation and settlement at every stage of litigation—before, during, and after trial, as well as on appeal.